brti-dev/brti.dev/posts/hike-ningbo-fuquan-shan.md

 <figcaption>A golden idol in the temple cave at the final summit.</figcaption>

 From here, you may get a spectacular view of Dongqian Lake and/or a sunset if you timed your journey well.
 Down this path lies the destination, the village of Hanling.
 This quaint old fishing hamlet on the banks of the lake has in recent years been renovated and rebranded as Hanling Old Street 韩岭老街.
-Here a tired hiker may reward themself with snacks, beers, Starbucks coffee, ice cream (try the cafe toward the end of the street on the right), restaurants (Tiegebi 贴阁碧 for tasty local food), or a car or bus back to the city.
+Here a tired hiker may reward themselves with snacks, beers, Starbucks coffee, ice cream (try the cafe toward the end of the street on the right), restaurants (Tiegebi 贴阁碧 for tasty local food), or a car or bus back to the city.

 <figure>